 A Finnish Cultural Institution

-The age-old tradition still has an important role in the lives of most of the Finns, who bathe there once a week or even more often.
+The only Finnish word to have entered the English vocabulary, sauna is an important part of Finnish culture, tradition and everyday life.
+The age-old tradition still has an important role in the lives of most Finns, who bathe there once a week or even more often.

 There are approximately one million saunas in Finland – one for every 5 inhabitants – and you can really see it: there is one in every fitness centre, hotel and public swimming pool.